“Content is the price of entry for relevance in our society”.

 Firstly, to create an eBook, an enormous amount of knowledge is required.

 As the complex knowledge is to be converted into something that is easy to digest for all.
 This is impossible to do if you don’t understand the concept through and through.

 Secondly, the sample size for any research of this importance needs to be much larger.

 Merely 10–20 lines of something you have newly incurred won’t help.
 To bring in the seriousness and to actually give value knowledge and research has to go a long way.

 Thirdly, the sample of people researched upon, have to be aware of the subject matter.

 Moreover, to understand the growth of digital marketing, if one randomly sends Google Docs to 200–300 students, instead of Digital Marketers in practice, the study ends up showing the growth to be 900%.
 It won’t match the real scenario.
 The information sought shall be wrong and misleading.
-This method of carrying on research through Google Doc is incorrect.
+This method of carrying out research through Google Docs is incorrect.

-I have witnessed a 600 Cr company CMO, sending Google docs to the employees of the same company asking for their inputs on a research topic.
+I have witnessed a 600 Cr company CMO, sending Google docs to the employees of the same company asking for their input on a research topic.

 As I mentioned before, Modern marketers, just like the rats in the pied piper story are competing to make Fakebooks and always trying to sell.

 Their sole objective of compiling an E-book has moved from imparting knowledge to selling and promoting their products.